pam_user_policy - PAM user authentication policy module

 The pam_user_policy module implements all PAM service module functions.

-The PAM configuration to evaluate is determined by looking for a pam_policy key in a user's attributes (see user_attr(4)) or profiles (see prof_attr(4)), or failing that, by looking at the default profiles granted in policy.conf(4).
+The PAM configuration to evaluate is determined by looking for a pam_policy key in a user's attributes (see user_attr(4)) or any rights profiles assigned to the user in user_attr(4) or in a default rights profile granted in policy.conf(4), and then finally for any value assigned to PAM_POLICY in policy.conf.
 If no PAM configuration is found, the “unix” policy is used.

 Failure to obtain a user name is considered an error (see below).

 This module should generally be stacked as the first module, possibly as the only module, in a PAM service configuration using a control_flag value of 'sufficient' or 'binding', depending on the contents of the user-specific PAM configuration.

 The pathname to the user-specific PAM configuration file passed to pam_eval(3PAM) must be absolute so pam_user_policy prepends “ /etc/security/pam_policy” to any non-absolute PAM configuration pathnames.

 The following option can be passed to the module:

 The pam_get_user(3PAM) function is used to retrieve the current user name and sets this to be the value of PAM_USER if PAM_USER was not already set.
 If no user name can be obtained, PAM_USER_UNKNOWN is returned.